UlyssesInvictus/cs109-project/docs/index.md

 ---

 # Baby Names and Immigration #
-A CS 109a project by _Julia Argy, Raynor Kuang, Ezinne Nkwanko, Judson Woods_
+A CS 109a project by _Julia Argy, Raynor Kuang, Ezinne Nwankwo, Judson Woods_

 Stuff goes here